ahilbers/renewable_test_PSMs/README.md

 Details about the creation of this data can be found in the following paper:

 - HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2019).
 Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
 Meteorological Applications.
-ISSN 1469-8080 (in press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858).
+ISSN 1469-8080. doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858).

 The `6_region` model topology is based on the IEEE 6-bus test system, used in many previous studies.
 The renewable-ready topology, including the links and locations of demand & supply technologies, is based on a renewable 6-bus model, introduced in the following paper: